alinex/node-codedoc/src/template.md

 HTML Template
 --------------------------------------------------
-The template is a basic HTML with [Handlebars](https://alinex.github.io/develop/lang/handlebars.html) markup language and the [alinex-handlebars](https://alinex.github.io/node-handlebars/README.md.html) extension.
+The template is a basic HTML with [Handlebars](https://alinex.github.io/develop/lang/handlebars.html) markup language and the {@link alinex-handlebars} extension.

 Within the template you may use the following variables:
 - __title__ - page title